 Where to next?

-Explore more of the province’s countryside on a self-drive trip through Québec’s Charlevoix region, taking in lakeside villages and pausing to go whale watching on the Saint Lawrence River.
+Explore more of the province’s countryside on a self-drive trip through Québec’s Charlevoix region, taking in lakeside villages and pausing to go whale watching on the St. Lawrence River.